 In short, yes, roosters do have testicles, but you won’t be able to see them if you take a quick peek under your rooster’s tail.
 Keep reading to learn more and get all of your rooster questions answered.

 Like most birds, chickens have internal reproductive organs.
-Roosters have internal testicles located at the base of the spine and under the tail.
+Roosters have internal testicles (also sometimes referred to as testes) located near their kidneys.
 They also have a cloaca which serves as the portal by which sperm exits the rooster’s body.

 How Can You Tell a Male From a Female Chicken?

-It’ll be difficult to tell a male from a female chick.
-It’s not until the chickens get older and the rooster begins to develop its comb.
-This typically occurs around 6 months of age.
-At this time, the rooster will also usually differentiate itself from the female chickens by beginning to crow loudly.
+It can be difficult to tell a male from a female chick.
+It’s not until the chickens get older and the rooster begins to develop his prominent comb.
+This typically occurs around 4-5 months of age.
+If your chicks are all of the same breed and hatch at the same time, the roosters typically grow larger than and are heavier than the hens.
+This distinction is more obvious as the chicks turn into juveniles.

 How Do Chickens Reproduce?

 Chickens reproduce when the rooster balances on the back of the hen which she lifts her tail.
-The cloacas of the rooster and hen meet, and the rooster releases semen into her cloaca.
+The cloacas of the rooster and hen meet, and the rooster deposits semen into her cloaca.
+The sperm then travel up her reproductive tract, where they remain viable for up to 2-3 weeks.

 Can Hens Lay Eggs Without a Rooster?